-From April 2013, reduced Housing Benefit has been paid to working age tenants who have spare bedrooms in their home.
-This new rule will apply to all tenants in Housing Association properties and Council tenants.
+Reduced Housing Benefit is paid to working age tenants who have spare bedrooms in their home.
+This applies to all tenants in Housing Association properties and Council tenants.

 If you have a spare bedroom, the eligible rent used to calculate your claim will be reduced by 14%.
 If you have two spare bedrooms this reduction is 25%.